What is a SCADA System and How Does It Work?

 With the amount of data being produced in modern industrial facilities, the opportunity for optimization has never been greater.
 The concept of collecting and acting on data isn’t new.
 But, today’s SCADA solutions offer incredible insights and capabilities that were previously inaccessible.

 OnLogic partners with the SCADA experts at Inductive Automation.
 They created the popular and powerful Ignition SCADA software which was specifically developed to streamline modern industrial automation implementations.
-Our line of hardware with Ignition Edge software pre-installed can help you get up and running with a SCADA solution more quickly.
+Our line of Ignition-ready edge gateways offer you a solid foundation to get up and running with a powerful, modern SCADA solution.

-If you still have questions about SCADA, contact our team of experts today.
+Still have questions about SCADA?
+Contact our team of experts for help today.

-This blog was originally posted on December 1st, 2021.
-We updated the content on September 20th, 2022.
+We originally posted this blog on December 1st, 2021.
+We updated the content on September 18th, 2023.

 Get the Latest Tech Updates